1965 San Diego Chargers season: Departures and arrivals

-Tobin Rote, who had started for the Chargers in the past two AFL Championship Games, retired after the 1964 season.
+Quarterback Tobin Rote, who had started for the Chargers in the past two AFL championship games, retired after the 1964 season.
 John Hadl took over as the starter, having split time with Rote the previous year.
 There was also a change on the offensive line.
 Don Rogers had started every game at center over the past two seasons, and featured in all but two Charger games over the first five years of the franchise.
 He lost his starting job to Sam Gruneisen during the offseason, and did not play professionally again.
 Defensive lineman Hank Schmidt, who had featured in every game for San Diego over the previous four seasons, switched to the Buffalo Bills midseason and beat the Chargers with his new team in the AFL title game at season's end.
-New players included Dick Degen, an undrafted rookie who missed time through injury but still started seven games, specialist kicker Herb Travenio, who had briefly featured for the Chargers in 1964 before being dropped and working for the postal service, and safety Bob Zeman, back for a second stint with the team after starting 23 games from 1960-1961; he would start 7 more from 1965-1966.
+New players included Dick Degen, an undrafted rookie who missed time through injury but still started seven games, specialist kicker Herb Travenio, who had briefly featured for the Chargers in 1964 before being dropped and working for the postal service, and safety Bob Zeman, back for a second stint with the team after starting 23 games from 1960 to 1961; he would start 7 more from 1965 to 1966.

 San Diego stadium vote

 The future of the Chargers franchise was uncertain entering the 1965 season, with owner Barron Hilton indicating that he would choose to move his team to another venue unless the city of San Diego approved a new stadium.
-Anaheim was suggested as a possible alternative for the team, as was Dodger Stadium in Los Angeles.
+Press speculation named Anaheim as a possible alternative for the team, as well as Dodger Stadium in Los Angeles.
 On November 2, over 130,000 citizens of San Diego voted by a majority of roughly 72% to 28% to allocated $27 million for the construction of a 50,000-seat stadium in Mission Valley.
 Hilton signed a 10-year lease, beginning in 1967.
 Jack Murphy, sports editor of the San Diego Union, was credited with getting the stadium project approved.

 Initially known as San Diego Stadium, this would be the Chargers' home until their return to Los Angeles in 2017.